opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 G-API defines _backend_ as the lower-level entity which knows how to run kernels.
 Backends may have (and, in fact, do have) different _Kernel APIs_ which are used to program and integrate kernels for that backends.
-In this context, _kernel_ is an implementaion of an _operation_, which is defined on the top API level (see G_TYPED_KERNEL() macro).
+In this context, _kernel_ is an implementation of an _operation_, which is defined on the top API level (see G_TYPED_KERNEL() macro).